-Mice are persistent pests.
+Mice are persistent pests, even against a Broken Arrow exterminator.
 Once they have found a place they want to nest, or a source of food, they rarely give up on getting to these places.
 But how do mice get in your home?
 Any crack or crevice will work.
 Mice can squeeze through a hole the size of a dime, and hey can chew many different materials to open entries wider.
 Lets look more into these amazing little pests…

 THEY HAVE SUPER HUMAN ABILITIES

-Mice are extraordinary creatures.
+Mice are extraordinary creatures, but they are no match for a Broken Arrow exterminator.
 The average mouse can jump a foot into the air.
 This makes getting on to counter tops and other high areas fairly easy.
 These rodents also are good climbers and swimmers.
 Again, drain pipes are no issue for this little guy.
 They get hungry quickly, eating up to twenty times a day.
 If you see one mouse in your home, rest assured that he is not alone.
 Mice reproduce very rapidly, and can have litters of up to 14 baby mice.
 They can have up to ten litters a year!

 Mice can live up to two years, but in the wild, rarely do.
 They often find their demise as prey for larger animals such as cats, owls, hawks, snakes and foxes.
 They see poorly, but their sense of hearing, smell and feeling more than make up for it.
 This is why most people see a mouse running against a wall.
 They can’t see very well, so they use their whiskers to feel the wall as they travel.